IrenePuyo/Assembly-annotation-and-taxonomical-classification-of-a-Bacillus-strain/README.md

-# Assembly, annotation and taxonomocal classification of a Bacillus strain.
+# Assembly, annotation and taxonomical classification of a Bacillus strain.